Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 KB: Other celebrities.
 They had never experienced a gay black man who’s raising children as a single father and who came from immigrant parents.
 The more I was exposing them to my story, it was like, “Oh my gosh!
 Oh my gosh!”
 Does it mean I’m changing hearts and everything is going to change right then and there?
 No. But it’s like Queer Eye — we’ve spent months with Trump supporters.
 Does it mean that all of a sudden they’re going to change their votes?
 No. But it does mean that we put ourselves in a position where we said, “Maybe by exposing ourselves, things can change.”

 JVN: Personally, where I come from, I have had people my entire life tell me to my face, “I don’t agree with your lifestyle.
 You should never be able to be married.
 You’re a faggot.”
 Pushed down the stairs, “faggot” spray painted on my car.
 When I say chased around with pitchforks, I’m halfway kidding.
 So when you close the door [and] walk out of that room, I’m pretty sure I know the type of language that was used to describe what you’d be doing in a place like that.
 When I walk out of a room with someone like that, I know very clearly the thoughts that are going through their head.
 Would they say it to my face?
 No. They’ll shake my hand with a smile on their face, and then they’re going to go and take your mom’s health care, take your children’s health care, and they’re also going to try to take food stamps from people and make sure women need to qualify how much work [they] can get so they can feed their children.
-So to the baker, this is someone who is fighting for the extreme right to win something on principle that the Colorado Supreme Court ruled against —
+So to the baker, this is someone who is fighting for the extreme right to win something on principle that the Colorado Supreme Court ruled against—

 AP: I think we’re making a lot of assumptions about the baker.